 Senior Rabbi Aaron Meyer

 Rabbi Meyer earned a Bachelor’s Degree in Environmental Science from The Ohio State University — Go Bucks! — and a Master’s Degree and ordination from the Hebrew Union College – Jewish Institute of Religion in Cincinnati.
 While in rabbinical school, he participated in the U.S. Army Chaplain Candidate Program and did clinical pastoral education with Hebrew SeniorLife, the Harvard gerontology affiliate.
-Rabbi Meyer holds a Certificate in Gerontology from the University of Washington.
-He is married to Rabbi Emily Meyer and has two kids, Evelyn (3) and Eli (seven months).
+Rabbi Meyer also holds a Certificate in Gerontology from the University of Washington.
+He is married to Rabbi Emily Meyer and has two kids, Evelyn (7) and Eli (4).
 You may see him at the playground, walking his dog Camille, or throughout the community as an avid runner.
 Stop him to say hello or visit www.calendly.com/rabbimeyer to make time to talk!